On This Page

 Overview

-IDC ranked Quadient #1 globally in Customer Communications Management with 11% of the $2.1 billion market in 2025.
-By Q3 2025, Digital and Lockers segments represented 40% of total subscription revenue.
-Q4 2025 became the largest Digital bookings quarter in company history, with financial automation bookings up 25% year-over-year and enterprise bookings up high-single digits despite a demanding prior-year comparison.
+IDC ranked Quadient number one globally in Customer Communications Management with 11% of the $2.1 billion market, the only vendor capturing double-digit share.
+Digital segment revenue reached €206 million in the first nine months of 2025, up 7.9% organically, with subscription revenue growing 10.0% organically and representing 84% of Digital sales.
+Annual recurring revenue in the Digital segment reached €242 million at end of October 2025, representing 9.1% organic growth.
+Q4 2025 became the largest Digital bookings quarter in company history, with financial automation bookings up 25% year-over-year and enterprise bookings up high-single digits.
 All growth figures are self-reported via company press releases; no independent verification was available at time of writing.

 The sharpest regional signal from Q4: France and Benelux financial automation bookings grew more than 10x between Q1 and Q4 2025, explicitly tied to European e-invoicing mandates.
-That surge is not organic sales execution — it is a compliance deadline compressing procurement cycles.
+That surge is not organic sales execution; it is a compliance deadline compressing procurement cycles.
 How durable the advantage is beyond 2026 depends on how quickly competitors complete their own accreditation processes.

 See also: Quadient Competitive Analysis